syncfusion-content/blazor-docs/blazor/progress-bar/types.md

 ---
 layout: post
-title: Types in Blazor Progress Bar  Component | Syncfusion
+title: Types in the Blazor Progress Bar component | Syncfusion
-description: Learn about Types in Blazor Progress Bar  component of Syncfusion, and more details.
+description: Learn here all about the types of Syncfusion Progress Bar (SfProgressBar) component and more.
 platform: Blazor
 control: Progress Bar
 documentation: ug
----

----
-title: "Types in the Blazor Progress Bar component | Syncfusion"

-component: "Progress Bar"

-description: "Learn here all about the types of Syncfusion Progress Bar (SfProgressBar) component and more."
 ---

 # Types in the Blazor Progress Bar (SfProgressBar)